stevenmhunt/website/docs/index.md

 ---
 sidebar_position: 0
-description: "New to Cucumber?
-Start here!"
 ---

 # Introduction

-Cucumber is a tool that supports [Behaviour-Driven Development(BDD)](../bdd/index.md).
+Cucumber is a tool that supports [Behaviour-Driven Development (BDD)](./bdd/index.md).
-If you're new to Behaviour-Driven Development read our [BDD introduction](../bdd/index.md) first.
+If you're new to Behaviour-Driven Development read our [BDD introduction](./bdd/index.md) first.

 ## What is Cucumber?